ostis-ai/ostis-metasystem/CONTRIBUTING.md

 Each Pull Request with many changes, that not possible to review (excluding codestyle, rename changes), will be rejected.

-_**All commit, that not applies to these rules, should be split by these rules.
-Another way they will be rejected with Pull Request.**_

 ### Pull Request Preparation

  - Read rules to create PR in documentation;
  - Update changelog;
  - Update documentation;
- - Cover new functionality by tests;
+ - Cover new functionality with tests;
  - Your code should be written according to a codestyle like in sc-machine (see [Codestyle rules](https://ostis-ai.github.io/sc-machine/dev/codestyle/)).

 ### Pull Request creation